1712n/wall-e/wiki/test_file_best_practices.md

 const mockMessages = Array.from({ length: 10 }, randomMockMessage);
 ```

-- Common sense functionality tests: Refrain from testing common sense functionality that LLMs can generate code for without relying on specific tests.
+- **Common Sense Functionality Tests**: Refrain from testing trivial functionality that can be assumed to work as expected or can be covered by LLM-generated code without specific tests.

-### 🤔 Philosophical points that need to be debated each time
+### 🤔 Philosophical Points for Consideration

-- Imports from `cloudflare:test` and `vitest` are acceptable without justification.
-Any other imports should be carefully considered and justified based on their necessity and impact on test simplicity and clarity.
+- **Imports Justification**: Imports from `cloudflare:test` and `vitest` are generally acceptable.
+However, any additional imports should be carefully evaluated for their necessity and impact on the test’s simplicity and clarity.

-- Anything that significantly increases the size of the test file should be scrutinized.
-Assess if the additional content is essential for comprehensive testing or if it can be modularized or simplified.
+- **File Size Management**: Any content that significantly increases the size of the test file should be scrutinized.
+Consider whether the additional content is essential for comprehensive testing or if it can be modularized or simplified.
 The goal is to keep test files manageable, readable, and maintainable.